 The movie gigs didn’t come.
 Instead, with her family life in disarray, Jones started turning to drugs and shoplifting.
 Her life came to a tragic end at the age of 18 when she died of a drug overdose at a friend’s house in 1976.

-This is the story of the life and death of Anissa Jones, the Family Affair actress who died young.
+This is the story of the life and death of Anissa Jones, the Family Affair actress who passed away tragically young.

 Anissa Jones’ Rise To Fame